openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

      - The student's comments about the assessment process.
    * - ``submission_uuid``
      - string
-     - The unique identifier of the feedback submission.
+     - The unique identifier of the feedback.
    * - ``options``
      - array
      - The label of each check box option that the student selected to evaluate